I have been a graduate student at the University of Nebraska since the fall of 2012. I am an applied algebraist,

-My current research activities are in algebraic coding theory, and in
+My current research activities are in coding theory - the mathematics of reliable communication.

 Courses taught as teaching assistant: